stringzzz/Chatbot_CHELSEA2/Chatbot_CHELSEA_0p25/readme.md

 I will likely set up all of these in a bash script in the future for ease of use.

-CHELSEA comes with 2 sets of memory, one under 'my_memory_files' for my own ones I've taught her.
-The other is 'starter_memory_files' which are for starting from nearly scratch (Requires a lot of teaching).
-Whichever set you choose to use, just copy or move them from their directory to the same directory as the python scripts.

-In order to run CHELSEA after that, enter: python3 chatbotCHELSEA.py
+In order to run CHELSEA after that, enter (Likely need to 'source myenv/bin/activate;' first): python3 chatbotCHELSEA.py